charstarstars/missuteki/about.md

 Missuteki has two additional meanings: It's a Engrish version of the word "mistake" making it a mistake spelling or pronunciation.
 Also
 `mi` is the prefix for "three" in Japanese it can also mean look or see while `suteki` is "beautiful" or "cool" in Japanese.
-Together it's tripley beautiful or looks cool.
+Together it's tripley beautiful or looks cool.　三素敵!　見素敵!